elwarren/citibike_trips/README.md

 station_name
 ```

-*Account* contains profile information.
+**Account** contains profile information.
 Useful to track days left in membership, lifetime miles, and account balance.

 ```
 cb_account_1234567890.json
 ```

-*Stations* is the raw json station feed.
+**Stations** is the raw json station feed.
 Useful for offline testing and historical station tracking.

 ```
 cb_stations_1234567890.json
 ```

+## Note

+The uszipcode package is a bit heavy.
+It will download and cache 9mb of zipcode data on the first run.
+It requires sqlite which blocks it from being used on iOS with pythonista or in a lambda.
+It might be removed in the future.

 ## Thanks